AnderDevitt/cafe-app/README.md

 - Allow the editing of an existing staff member's details.
 - Allow staff status to be changed from active (available to work) and deactive (currently unavailable or no longer employed).
 Due to the nature of the database and purpose for this data, it is undesireable for staff data to be deleted at any time.

 Most of the basic goals are done for the admin as required in the planning.
-Unfortunately the Report Generation (at the time of writing this) has not been operational.
+The Generate Report function looks good and Is operational, however there is a glitch where only one shift was rendering and new shifts weren't being added.
+But it's a great basis for the future.

 ![loading_page](./docs/admin-panel.png)
 ![admin_page](./docs/wireframe_admin.PNG)

 ### Generate Reports
-This feature was not achieved to the planned degree.
-We will continue to work on this in future edits.
-It should at the least display a table of shifts for a given date range.

-## TARGET AUDIENCE
-Cafe Staff
-- The application can record the data for staff in the cafe clocking in/out.
-Multiple users can begin and end shifts from the same terminal and the data stores in the database.
-Manager
-- He can add and edit staff details.
-More work is needed on the reports to meet client requirements.
+The component has a great date selector to choose the date range for shifts to display.
+There is a glitch affecting the results, but we will continue to work on this in future edits.
+I hope to be able to search by user in the future too.
+Though that was not a required feature from the client meeting.

 ## TECH STACK

-The tech stack used for this application was the following.
+As planned, the tech stack used for this application was the following.

 ### Code